openfaas/openfaas-cloud/PRIVACY.md

-## OpenFaaS Cloud (hosted version)
+## OpenFaaS Cloud - Community Cluster (hosted version)

-This statement applies to the public, hosted version of OpenFaaS Cloud operated by Alex Ellis.
-When running OpenFaaS Cloud on your own OpenFaaS cluster these terms do not apply.
+This statement applies to the public, hosted version of OpenFaaS Cloud (aka the Community Cluster)which is operated by Alex Ellis.

+> Note: These terms do not apply if you are running your own OpenFaaS Cloud cluster.

 ### Terms of use